gldeng/universe/theories/unsolved_problems/free_will_determinism.md

 **Theorem**: Macroscopic determinism is an emergent property of the collective classicalization of many low-dimensional observers, rather than an independent phenomenon contradicting microscopic randomness.

 **Formal Expression**:
-For a system containing $N$ microscopic random events, the degree of overall determinism is:
+For a system containing $`N`$ microscopic random events, the degree of overall determinism is:
 $$P(\text{Macroscopic Determinism}) = 1 - e^{-\lambda N}$$
-where $\lambda$ is the classicalization parameter for a single event.
+where $`\lambda`$ is the classicalization parameter for a single event.

 **Proof**:

-1. Consider $N$ microscopic quantum events, each with multiple possible outcomes:
+1. Consider $`N`$ microscopic quantum events, each with multiple possible outcomes:
    $$|\psi_i\rangle = \sum_j c_{ij}|\phi_{ij}\rangle$$

 2. The outcome of a single event appears random, with probability: